Chief minister offers to quit as pressure on officials grows due to Mumbai attacks.

 The official would not elaborate on the timing or details of the US warning.

-The ministry said investigations had shown that all the attackers were Pakistani nationals.
+The ministry said investigations had shown that all gunmen involved in the Mumbai attacks were Pakistani nationals.

 Pakistan’s government denies it was in any way linked to the attacks on India’s financial capital.